ged/presentability/README.md

 [project page](http://bitbucket.org/ged/presentability).
 Or if you prefer Git, via [its Github mirror](https://github.com/ged/presentability).

-After checking out the source, run:
+After checking out the source and changing into the resulting directory, run:

+    $ gem install -Ng
     $ rake setup

-This task will install dependencies, and do any other necessary setup for development.
+This will install dependencies, and do any other necessary setup for development.

 ## Authors